Camelot

 No analysis available

-I searched for explicit references to surfboard storage, board storage, or surf storage and found none.
-The remarks do mention other storage-related features like covered parking storage and bicycle racks, but not surfboard storage.
+I searched for surfboard storage, board storage, surf storage, and similar wording, but found none.
+The remarks do mention other storage and parking features, yet nothing that confirms dedicated surfboard storage.

 No analysis available